weakish/docs-en/views/sdk_setup_android_securely.md

 Yes.
-If you prefer the old way, you can still use it, and you do not need to add native library to your project.
+If you prefer the old way, you can still use it, and you do not need to add the native library to your project.

 #### Why the application crashes after switching to the new way?

-Probably because you did not add native library to your project.
+This is probably because you did not add the native library to your project.
-Please refer to section [JNI Native Library](#jni-native-library) above.
+Please refer to the section [JNI Native Library](#jni-native-library) above.

 #### Why all requests return `{"code":401,"error":"Unauthorized."}` error?

-Probably because your apk did not have signing properly configured.
+This is probably because your APK did not have signing properly configured.
-Please refer to section [Initialization](#initialization) above.
+Please refer to the section [Initialization](#initialization) above.

 #### Will switching to the new way affect old versions of my Android application?